Uncover Payroll Blindspots By Looking Into These 7 Metrics

 Payroll KPIs have the potential to:

-- Assess the current state of the payroll process
+- Assess the current state of your payroll software’s reporting capabilities

 - Highlight potential solutions for weaknesses